geneontology/go-ontology/docs/DailyWorkflow.md

 # Daily Workflow

-## Daily Workflow - Updating the local copy of the ontology with 'git pull'
+## Updating the local copy of the ontology with 'git pull'

 1. Navigate to the ontology directory of go-ontology:  ```cd repos/go-ontology/src/ontology```.